 To help protect the local tree ecosystem, Roanoke Parks and Recreation’s Urban Forestry division offers volunteer Tree Stewards training each year.

 Tree Stewards help care for young trees on city-owned property.
 The 26-hour training begins with nine classes held on Monday nights.
-Once the in-class training is complete, volunteers join three field sessions held on Saturday mornings during the spring.
-The in-field training focuses on tree planting, pruning and tree identification.
+Once the in-class training is complete, volunteers attend three field sessions held on Saturday mornings during the spring.
+The in-field training focuses on tree planting, pruning, and tree identification.
 Once qualified, Roanoke Tree Stewards complete a minimum of 30 hours of work during their first year and 20 hours in subsequent years.
 Volunteers may also give educational presentations to adults and children.